8x8-dxi/ContactNowAPI/ECNOW.md

 ## ecnow_datasets

-These methods is used to manipulate datasets within a specified campaign.
+This methods is used to manipulate datasets within a specified campaign.
 You can call this method when you which to change the status of a dataset and its respective records.

 Allowed Actions